eledaveri/DLALabs/Lab1/readme.md

 ### CNN with Residual Connections
 A **CNN with residual connections** integrates skip connections within its convolutional blocks, following the ResNet-like design.
 These shortcuts enable the training of very deep convolutional networks, sometimes with dozens or even hundreds of layers, without suffering from vanishing gradients.
 By stabilizing optimization and improving information flow, residual CNNs consistently outperform standard CNNs, especially as network depth increases.

+### Class Activation Map
+A Class Activation Map (CAM) is a visualization technique used in convolutional neural networks to identify which regions of an input image contribute most to a specific class prediction.

 ---